baallan/ovis/ldms/scripts/ldms_pll-ldms-static-test.rst

 *$test_dir/run/conf.$k*
    |
-   | The input for the kth daemon.
+   | The raw input for the kth daemon.
+     Where both conf.k and yaml.k are generated, conf.k is for review only and yaml.k is used in starting the daemon k.

 *$test_dir/run/revconf.$k*
    |